SAP/ui5-webcomponents/README.md

 yarn start # to serve the project
 ```

-You can then explore components test pages on:
+You can then explore component test pages on:
  - http://localhost:8080/test-resources/pages/ for the `main` package
  - http://localhost:8081/test-resources/pages/ for the `fiori` package.